uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-command-line.md

 sideMenuParent: Data Management
 ---

-Command line-based data transfer utilities (clients) are available natively on macOS and Linux systems and on Windows through applications such as PuTTY and Cygwin.
+CCommand line-based data transfer utilities (clients) are available natively on macOS and Linux systems and on Windows through applications such as PuTTY and Cygwin.
 The common utilities, `sftp`, `scp`, and `rsync`, are described on this page.

 > Note: Due to security risks, please be mindful of the type of information being transferred.
 Where possible, omit all information that may be considered confidential.
 For examples of confidential information that requires additional consideration, visit http://itservices.usc.edu/security/sensitive-info.

 ### SFTP: Secure File Transfer Protocol

 SFTP is a command line-based transfer tool that is the equivalent of a GUI-based SFTP client.
 Like SSH, SFTP requires an initial login and authentication, and your session will remain open until you exit or are disconnected.
-You will remain connected to HPC and able to upload (put) and download (get) files without further login or authentication.
+You will remain connected to CARC and able to upload (put) and download (get) files without further login or authentication.

 From your computer, log in to hpc-transfer.usc.edu and authenticate via Duo: